jizel/jbatch-plugin/README.md

 ### Hawtio plugin for managing JSR352 batch jobs.
 Optimized for Wildfly 10.

 **Requirements:**
- - Running instance of hawtio-wildfly on Wildfly 10 server (https://github.com/hawtio/hawtio/tree/master/hawtio-wildfly)
+ - Running instance of hawtio-wildfly on a Wildfly 10 server (https://github.com/hawtio/hawtio/tree/master/hawtio-wildfly)

  ### Authentication
  - Create user(s) in ApplicationRealm on your server (i.e. via add-user.sh or add-user.bat)
  - There are 3 supported roles - admin (all rights), supervisor(cannot start new jobs) and user(read only).
 Assign one of these roles to your user.
- - If you are using hawtio-wildfly instance then all config is done.
-Else (hawtio-web or anything other) you need to copy following to your standalone.xml:
+ - If you are using a *hawtio-wildfly* instance then all config is done.
+ - Else (hawtio-web or anything other) you need to copy following to your standalone.xml:

  ```
     <system-properties>